Skip to content

 Floorplan

-• an NHS community diagnostic centre (CDC), to include an MRI, respiratory, cardiology and phlebotomy services.
+• an NHS community diagnostic centre (CDC), with respiratory, cardiology and phlebotomy diagnostics.

-• a range of community NHS clinics, including community nursing, podiatry, cardiac and respiratory.
+• a range of community NHS clinics, including podiatry, cardiac and respiratory.

 • signposting and support to access health and care services provided by voluntary sector organisations.